 1Password vs Bitwarden

-1Password and Bitwarden are both leading password managers, but they differ in philosophy and pricing.
-1Password focuses on premium features and seamless integration, while Bitwarden prioritizes affordability and open-source transparency.
+1Password and Bitwarden are both zero-knowledge password managers with strong encryption, but differ significantly in pricing and deployment options.
+1Password emphasizes design and ecosystem integration, while Bitwarden prioritizes affordability and open-source transparency.

 1Password